gh9869827/fifo-dev-dsl/fifo_dev_dsl/domain_specific/mini_date_converter_dsl/README.md

 ## 📊 Model Evaluation

-The `evaluate_mini_date_converter_dsl_model.py` script evaluates the accuracy of fine-tuned models on date expression parsing tasks.
+The `evaluate_mini_date_converter_dsl_model.py` script evaluates the accuracy of fine-tuned models on date expression parsing tasks defined by this DSL.
 It supports two evaluation modes:

 1. **Test Dataset Mode**: Evaluates against a published test set from the Hugging Face Hub.